beduExpert/Java-Testing-Cognizant-Local-2022/Sesion-03/Reto-01/README.md

     }

-    // To run this we need to include the following dependency: testCompile("org.junit.jupiter:junit-jupiter-params:5.8.1")
+    // To run this we need to include the following dependency: testImplementation 'org.junit.jupiter:junit-jupiter-params:5.8.1'
     @ParameterizedTest
     @CsvSource({"1,1", "0,0", "5,3"})
     void returns_the_sum_of_two_numbers(int n1, int n2) {